Saitama (city): High schools

 The following municipal high schools are operated by the city:

 Sports

 Saitama was one of the host cities for the playoffs and the final of the official 2006 Basketball World Championship.

-It is home to two J. League football teams: the Urawa Red Diamonds, formerly owned by Mitsubishi, and Omiya Ardija, formerly owned by NTT.
+It is home to two J.League football teams: the Urawa Red Diamonds, formerly owned by Mitsubishi, and RB Omiya Ardija, formerly owned by NTT.

 The city and Tokorozawa are home to the Japan Professional Basketball League team the Saitama Broncos.